 Your dentist may need to remove severely infected, impacted, or overcrowded teeth for the health of surrounding teeth.
 We offer simple and complex tooth extractions and wisdom teeth removal.

 Although not all patients with wisdom teeth require extraction, many patients may find that they have impacted wisdom teeth.
 Contact us for treatment if you notice pain or swelling in your mouth.
-Our dentist can also replace extracted teeth with restorative dental services.
+To learn about our tooth removal services, see Tooth extraction.
+Our dentist can also replace extracted teeth using restorative dental services.

 The Importance of Preventative Care

 General dentistry and preventative care are the basis of your oral health.
 Preventative care must be done in the dentist office and with you at home.
 No matter how diligent you are about brushing and flossing at home, you still need to visit the dentist.

 There are certain areas you can’t reach with at-home brushes and floss.
 Specialized dental tools are the only thing that can get in these areas.
 Without regular dental cleanings, bacteria and debris build up in these problem areas, putting you at a higher risk for tooth decay and gum disease.

 But we don’t just do cleanings in the office.
 We also do a thorough oral examination.
 Oral health conditions like gum disease and oral cancer have early warning signs that are really subtle.